-Sue: Oh, it’s OK.
+Sue: Oh, it’s Okay.
 He can climb up from there.
 Or he could just sit there and wait for help to come.
 It’s perfectly fine.

 The Doctor lets go.

 Sue: Does that count as suicide?

 Adric, Nyssa and Tegan rush over to the Doctor.

 Sue: I don’t like this at all.

 Me: Why not?

 Sue: He’s going to die surrounded by strangers.
 He hardly knows two of them.
 He only met one of them a couple of hours ago!
 This is depressing.
 It should be Romana and K9 by his side.

 The Doctor sees the faces of his friends and companions.

 Sue: See!
 He has to think about people he actually knows!
 Oh, it’s Mary Tamm… Now I feel sad.